-By 1916, the 31 year-old pianist has run his own little orquesta for 3 years and is ready to unveil his ideas about what a tango orquesta should sound like and how the instruments should be arranged.
+By 1916, the 32 year-old pianist has run his own little orquesta for 3 years in Buenos Aires and is ready to unveil his ideas about what a tango orquesta should sound like and how the instruments should be arranged.

-The usual combo making the music: guitar, violin, flute, bass (sometimes there had been a tuba), then bandoneon came in.
-The music had been in 2/4 - milonga.
-And Vals.
+The usual combo making the music: guitar, violin, flute, clarinet, etc., bass (sometimes there had been a tuba), then the bandoneón slowly came in.
+The music had been in 2/4 - milonga time signature (aside from the Vals).

-Roberto Firpo is the 1st person to introduce the piano to tango, as well as multiple orchestrated violins.
-He has a different concept.
+Roberto Firpo is the first person to introduce the piano to tango, as well as multiple orchestrated violins.
+He has a different concept than anyone before him.

-He is the first arranger to write note-for-note what each musician (piano, bandoneon, bass, 2 violins) will play on a recording.
+He is the first arranger to write note-for-note what each musician (piano, bandoneon, bass, violins) will play on a recording.
 (No singers for another dozen years).

-His Cumparsita recording and arrangement become the template for how every musician will play tango to this day.
+His Cumparsita recording and arrangement become the template for how every musician will play tango from then on.
 He makes the dynamics swell, die down, finish big - now the tango way.
 He introduces a counter-melody everybody assumes was part of the original composition.
 His accents, his rhythm, his voicing of the instruments - all so definitive of what tango should be that it is as if he has received the Ten Commandments and his work is the tablet of a new religion.
 All tango roads (to mix metaphors) lead to Firpo.

 A perfect example of the question: is it milonga or tango?
 Why they used to call it tango-milonga in the old days on sheet music.
 I've done everything I can to make the audio sound better, but this is from a time when "acoustic" recordings basically picked up very little.
 However, ignore that and listen to the ideas and the playing.
-It is really is a window into both the past of tango music AND its future, for with this very recording we truly enter the world's Age of Tango.
+It really is a window into both the past of tango music AND its future, for with this very recording we truly enter the world's Age of Tango.

-Firpo's influence is almost beyond statement now.
-He first nurtured the careers of greats from Pedro Maffia to Elvino Vardaro (himself from OTV to Piazzolla), Osvaldo Pugliese and others.
-His songs have been recorded by orquestas over and over until this day.
+Firpo's influence is almost beyond description now.
+He nurtured the careers of many great future stars; Pedro Maffia to Elvino Vardaro (himself from OTV to Piazzolla), Osvaldo Pugliese and others.
+His own compositions have been recorded by orquestas over and over until this day.

-Firpo is the only leader who kept the tango-milonga style in his music to the end of his recording days.
+Indeed, Firpo is the only leader who kept the tango-milonga style in his music to the end of his recording days.
 This makes his small group recordings tricky for a dj to play.
-His most famous recordings are with his later quarteto and they must be carefully chosen so as not to confuse dancers.
-If you play a tango that feels too much like a milonga, or vice-versa, that uncertainly will pull down the energy of your milonga.
+His most popularly known recordings are with his later quarteto and they must be carefully chosen so as not to confuse dancers.
+If you play a tango that feels too much like a milonga, or vice-versa, that uncertainty will pull down the energy of your milonga.
 The fine line must be understood and not crossed.
 Again - another good lesson; this time for the well-prepared, experienced dj.
 Tempted to say: don't ever select Firpo songs on the fly unless one has danced to them at home first to make sure it falls in the intented pocket (thereby avoiding regrets).

 However, his large orquesta recordings of the 30s and 40s can be majestic to every dancer.
 Like this one:

-Firpo as arranger is one of the best there ever was.
+So Firpo as an arranger marked the path for all who have followed.
 The complexity yet sweetness of his strings harmonies wafting over those funky rhythms in a big, rich orchestral sound is music I always play on big occasions.
 There is a finesse and vision in his music in those days that says tango tango and inspired the other orquestas in a big way.

-To this day, in every milonga everywhere in the world, the Law is: the last song - to signal that the night is at an end and to send everyone home with the best feelings possible - the last song MUST be La Cumparsita.
+To this day, in every milonga everywhere in the world, the unwritten Law is: the last song - to signal that the night is at an end and to send everyone home with the best feelings possible - that last song MUST be La Cumparsita.
 No exceptions anywhere, ever.
-Everybody agrees to obey this law without question.

-It is not popularly known that not only is this a tribute to tango's most famous and beloved song and the feelings it evokes, it is an ever-lasting prayer of homage and gratitude to the great, great, maestro Roberto Firpo who gave it to us.
+It is not popularly known that not only is this a tribute to tango's most famous and beloved song and the feelings it evokes, it is an ever-lasting mark of homage and gratitude to the great, great, maestro Roberto Firpo who gave it to us.
 And who also gave us tango as we know it.